Partial Sabbatical

 About

-B. 1990 in Vancouver BC, Tom Chung is an independent industrial designer who established his eponymous studio in 2016.
-His work is defined by a context driven approach that is grounded in production and contemporary culture.
-The studio works with international brands to develop industrial design pieces for domestic, institutional and public environments.
+B. 1990 in Vancouver BC, Canada, Tom Chung is an independent industrial designer who established his eponymous studio in 2016.
+His work is defined by his international background and context driven approach that is grounded in smart production methods and contemporary culture.

-In parallel, he is the founder and director of Surplus; a spatial design practice and object catalog focusing on custom design for the luxury, retail and cultural sectors.
-He is based between Canada and The Netherlands.
+He is the founder and director of Surplus; a spatial design practice focusing on custom design for the luxury, retail and cultural sectors.

-Muuto, Petite Friture, Audo, EQ3, Umbra, Part & Whole, MOCA Toronto, Emily Carr University of Art and Design, Erin Stump Projects, Stimulerings Fonds, Banff Centre, UQAM.
+Muuto, Petite Friture, Audo, EQ3, Umbra, Emily Carr University of Art and Design, Erin Stump Projects, Stimulerings Fonds, UQAM.

 Seen In